Book a remote session with Henrik

 You can book me up here (if there are slots available).
 The calendar slots are tentative, so please wait for a confirmation before considering it definite.
 If I don’t respond within a week then it is safest to assume that I’m not available.
-Preparation meetings are normally not needed, but they can also be booked the same way (debited as an AMA session).
+Preparation meetings are normally not needed for AMA and prerecorded talks.

 All prices include a full money-back guarantee if you are dissatisfied for whatever reason.